morepath/morepath_wiki/README.rst

 Getting started
 ---------------

-To get started with Morepaht_wiki right away, you can install it and run it in a newly created `virtual environment`_::
+To get started with Morepath_wiki right away, you can install it and run it in a newly created `virtual environment`_::

   $ virtualenv env